-Braiden-Lee Prescott has stage 4 neuroblastoma.
+Braiden-Lee has stage 4 neuroblastoma.
 Three year old Braiden-Lee and his family went to the United States at the end of 2012 so that he could receive the Children’s Oncology Group neuroblastoma treatment.
 This treatment was not be funded by the NHS and cost in excess of £200,000.

 Unfortunately in February 2013 Braiden was found to have relapsed.
 The family will be returning to the UK so Braiden can have further treatment and to assess if there are any other potential trials or clinical treatments that can help him.

-Braiden-Lee Prescott was born on 7th August 2009, a much loved first son to Wayne and Stephanie.
+Braiden-Lee was born on 7th August 2009, a much loved first son to Wayne and Stephanie.
 At the end of 2010 Braiden-Lee became a big brother to Tyler and he took to his role like a very proud duck to water.
 He is a happy and cheeky three year old boy who loves Mickey Mouse and Thomas the Tank Engine.

 Despite this Braiden-Lee didn’t get better, he got worse.
 Wayne and Stephanie took him to Leigh walk-in centre.
-After the Triage assessment, Braiden-Lee was rushed into a side room, stripped down to just his nappy where he had a fan directed at him to cool him down for half an hour.
+After the Triage assessment, he was rushed into a side room, stripped down to just his nappy where he had a fan directed at him to cool him down for half an hour.

-The walk-in centre arranged for Braiden-Lee to be transferred to Wigan General Hospital where medical staff ran a range of tests on Braiden-Lee.
+The walk-in centre arranged for Braiden-Lee to be transferred to Wigan General Hospital where medical staff ran a range of tests on him.
 Their initial diagnosis was of septic arthritis, and they transferring Braiden-Lee to Manchester Children’s Hospital.
 Following x-rays and ultrasound to his hips, they found some signs of ‘thickening’ which they thought confirmed the septic arthritis diagnosis.

 Braiden-Lee went into surgery for an hour and half, and his hip joint was washed out to get rid of the infection.
-The surgeon told his parents that he had not found any signs of infection and was happy with Braiden-Lee following the operation.
+The surgeon told his parents that he had not found any signs of infection and was happy with him following the operation.

 However, after a few weeks and a course of intravenous antibiotics in hospital Braiden-Lee wasn’t getting any better, so staff gave him a CT scan of his abdomen and legs followed by an MRI scan.
 The MRI scan and they found “something” in his legs, hips, pelvis, in a few vertebrae in his spine, and a mass in his abdomen behind his tummy.